mateusAbdallah/benchmark-csv-parquet-pandas-polars/README.md

  The objective of this repository is to measure the time consumption taken to write and read CSV and parquet files.
 The size of the original dataset does increase 10x and 100x.
 Above are the size of each file.

-  To measure the time is used timeit python's module To visualize the charts is used streamlit module.
+  To measure the time is used timeit python's module.
+  To visualize the charts is used streamlit module.